 In Mississauga, a 70-year-old patriarch expected his birthday, ordinary a celebration that included his extended family, to be low key during the COVID-19 quarantine.
 Instead, he was greeted with a display of photos and personalized birthday wishes organized by his family and wife.

-In Quebec, the phrase “ça va bien aller,” or “it’s going to be OK,” is on everyone’s lips – and on their windows, as neighborhoods decorate their homes with rainbows and the phrase.
+In Quebec, the phrase “ça va bien aller,” or “it’s going to be OK,” is on everyone’s lips – and on their windows, as neighbourhoods decorate their homes with rainbows and the phrase.
 It’s taken off in Quebecois social media as a hashtag as well.

 In Toronto, local performance group Choir!Choir!Choir! is hosting regular virtual sing-alongs, dubbed Social Distan-Sing-Alongs, leading Canadians in choruses of old and new favorites on Facebook Live, in a community building effort.